avian-lovelace/hyacinth/docs/docs/records.md

 ## Mutability parameters

-By default, mutability of a record type is propogated to its field types.
+By default, mutability of a record type is propagated to its field types.
 This is intended to keep simple the common case where a nested record should be deeply mutable or deeply immutable.
 ```
 rec Foo = [a: Bar];
 rec Bar = [b: Int];